OpenBankProject/API-Tester/README.md

 ```

 - `gunicorn` does not start successfully when omitting the directory change and using `apitester.apitester.wsgi` as program.
-- The user running  `gunicorn` needs to have write access to the _directory_ containing the database, as well as the database file itself.
 - The app's output is logged to `gunicorn`'s error logfile (see `gunicorn.conf.py` for location)